 The Roanoke Region offers a wide variety of resources and tools to help get your business up to speed.
-The region is home to businesses both large and small, including a blossoming entrepreneurial community.
+The region is home to companies, both large and small, including a blossoming entrepreneurial community.

-Advisory services to help improve the effectiveness of business strategy, process, or operations by assessing needs and reviewing functions, plans and directions.
+Advisory services to help improve the effectiveness of business strategy, process, or operations by assessing needs and reviewing functions, plans, and directions.

 - Grandin CoLab is a co-working space, event venue, and resource hub for innovation in the Roanoke and New River valleys with two locations (Grandin Village and Downtown Roanoke).